5-Step TPS Simulation - (Toyota Production System)

 NUMBER OF PARTICIPANTS

 Each team requires at least 8 participants per car kit.
 The actual number can be a bit variable as needed at the last minute, based on how many participants are available.
 Additional labor points for head and tail lights can be quickly inserted as optional stages in the flow to accommodate participation.
 (Note: The head and tail light material is available at any office supply store.
-See the Read Me file on the CD)
+See the Read Me file on the USB Drive)

 A single facilitator can easily control two TPS teams running simultaneously.
 The set up work has been done for you with the included printed and laminated participant placemats which contain the point process detail instructions.
-Additional sets can be printed as needed from the CD and laminated.
+Additional sets can be printed as needed from the USB drive and laminated.
 We recommend one Deluxe Car Factory Kit and one Companion Kit, or add any of the other Car Factory Kits listed below.

 This simulation event works well with shop floor workers, but is also a good training experience for line supervisors and managers because it delves into the human side of work and role expectation, and how to capitalize upon the natural talents of the team members, and the transformation of the supervisor from trail boss to mentor and adviser.